AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Give the option group box a caption.
 Something like "Choose case shape".
 Click the "Finish" button.

-Close the form, to complete the editing.
+Save the form and close it, to complete the editing.
 Note that at this time you will have two ways of setting the CaseShape field.
 It WILL work, remarkably enough.

 Reopen the form, for data entry.
 (Double click on it in the main ooBase panel.)
 You should find that you can enter new records, or edit old ones, using either the label + edit box the form wizard created, OR the radio buttons in the option group.
 If you click on one of the buttons, the value in the edit box will change immediately.
 If you change what's in the edit box AND move to a different control, the radio buttons will be updated.

 Close the form, re-open it in edit mode.
-Delete the label and edit box for CaseShape put onto the form by the form wizard.
+Delete the label and edit box for CaseShape which were put onto the form by the form wizard.

 Points to consider